 COUNSELOR-IN-TRAINING (C.I.T.)
 PROGRAM

-Designed for rising Junior and Seniors in high school.
-Wheeler Summer’s Counselor in Training program is specifically designed for teens who want to develop their leadership skills in working with children.
+Designed for rising Juniors and rising Seniors in high school.
+Wheeler Summer’s Counselor in Training program is specifically designed for teens who want to develop their leadership skills, work in a camp setting, and upon completion, be eligible for working with children.

-Our C.I.T. program is designed for our older campers and teens interested in working with children and becoming summer camp counselors.
+Our C.I.T. program is designed for our older campers and teens interested in working with children and in becoming summer camp counselors.
 Participants will learn about behavior management, team-building, communication, and activity leadership by helping counselors work with younger campers and through classroom learning.
-Directed and led by our Counselor-in-Training staff team, your teen will have the hands-on opportunity to assist group counselors, teach activities and plan special events.
-Participants will complete a camp specific First Aid and CPR certification training and will have an opportunity to practice for future job interviews.
+Directed and led by our Counselor-in-Training staff team, your teen will have the hands-on opportunity to assist group counselors, teach activities, and plan special events.
+Participants will complete a camp-specific First Aid and CPR certification training and will have an opportunity to practice for future job interviews.
 Each C.I.T. will be evaluated throughout the session and will receive constant feedback to help them improve their skills and overall experience.
 All registered C.I.T.s will receive an additional information packet from the C.I.T.
-Director prior to camp.
+Staff prior to camp.

-Upon successful completion of the program and an invitation from camp management, CITs may be hired as a summer staff (paid position) for the remainder of the summer.
-In addition, they will be eligible to work the following summer.
+Upon successful completion of the program and an invitation from camp management, C.I.T.s may be hired as a summer staff (paid position) for following summers.